ATP11B

-Probable phospholipid-transporting ATPase IF is an enzyme that in humans is encoded by the ATP11B gene.
+Probable phospholipid-transporting ATPase IF is an enzyme encoded by the ATP11B gene in humans.

 Function

 P-type ATPases, such as ATP11B, are phosphorylated in their intermediate state and drive uphill transport of ions across membranes.
 Several subfamilies of P-type ATPases have been identified.
 One subfamily transports heavy metal ions, such as Cu(2+) or Cd(2+).
 Another subfamily transports non-heavy metal ions, such as H(+), Na(+), K(+), or Ca(+).
 A third subfamily transports amphipaths, such as phosphatidylserine.